ppodbielski/django_app/README.md

 rozwal_to - django app - reading data from rozwalto webpage.
-It is require to write username in admin panel Celery used as worker and beat
+It is require to write username in admin panel <br />
+Celery used as worker and beat <br />

 docker build -f Django_Server -t django/score_app:01 .
 docker build -f Celery_Worker -t django/celery_worker:01 .